What is Tai Chi?

 What are the benefits of doing Tai Chi?

-Various medical studies have shown Tai Chi to have benefitted patients of arthritis, heart disease, hypertension and sleep disorders.
+Various medical studies have shown Tai Chi to have benefitted patients with arthritis, heart disease, hypertension and sleep disorders.

 How does one do Tai Chi?